-It is the turn of the Germany-Holland axis.
-In spite of the "common European dream", purely bilateral agreements are continuing which concern crucial aspects of continental politics.
+It's the turn of the Germany-Netherlands axis.
+In defiance of the "common European dream", purely bilateral agreements continue which concern crucial aspects of continental politics.

 Coordination of military operations may not soon be limited to communications between units in the same country.

-Germany and the Netherlands have created a joint military network, TEN.
-The acronym stands for Tactical Edge Networking, a network that helps soldiers of the two nations coordinate operations.
-The agreement would also provide for the sharing of devices and patents militari.
+Germany and the Netherlands have created a common military network, TEN.
+The acronym stands for Tactical Edge Networking, a network that helps soldiers from the two nations coordinate operations.
+The agreement would also include the sharing of devices and patents militar.

 The first phase of this Germany-Holland axis will link German land operations with the Dutch tactical communication program.